 Vivenna sat among the crowds, watching and waiting.
 Part of her felt foolish at coming out into the open so flagrantly.
 However, that part of her--the cautious princess raised in Idris--was growing more and more quiet.

 Why shouldn’t she come out?
 Denth’s people had found her when she’d been hiding in the slums.
-She’d probably be safer in the crowds than she ever was hiding alone in alleyway.
+She’d probably be safer in the crowds than she ever was hiding in alleyway.

 Besides, there were so many people in attendance at the court, she found it a little hard to believe that anyone would be able to spot her.
 Particularly considering how well she blended in.